-Instructions for requesting FAA approval to proceed with Airframe and Powerplant, certification.
+Now, here are instructions for requesting FAA approval to proceed with Airframe and Powerplant, certification.
 Once you have acquired the required experience as an aircraft mechanic, either through civilian work, military or school.
-The first step in obtaining an A and P certificate is to visit your local FAA Flight Standards District Office (FSDO), you will find the locations for these offices here FSDO.
-This is where you will present to the inspector all your documentation, (work history, military records, or school information).
+The first step in obtaining an A and P certificate is to visit your local FAA Flight Standards District Office (FSDO); you will find the locations for these offices here, FSDO.
+This is where you will present to the inspector all your documentation (work history, military records, or school information).
 The FAA does not charge for this service.
-You will also need to provide positive photo identification. be sure that your ID is current, and reflects any recent name or address changes.
+You will also need to provide positive photo identification. be sure that your ID is current and reflects any recent name or address changes.

 Acceptable Forms of Identification:

 For a U.S. citizen or resident alien, acceptable forms of photo identification include a valid and

 current: U.S. territory or state-issued driver's license, U.S. government identification card, U.S.

 military identification card, passport, and alien residency card.
 For a non-U.S. citizen, a passport AND one or more of the following valid and current forms of photo identification: driver's license, an identification card issued by any government entity, and military identification card.